The Scientific Research Institute of Textile and Light Industry

 E-mail: makpal_90.90@mail.ru

-Research Institute of Textile and Light Industry (RITLI)
+The Scientific Research Institute of Textile and Light Industry (SRITLI)

-The Research Institute of Textile and Light Industry (RITLI) is a scientific structural unit of JSC "Almaty Technological University," established in 2004.
-The purpose of RITLI is the systematic planning and effective organization of scientific research, as well as participation in the training of highly qualified specialists.
+The Scientific Research Institute of Textile and Light Industry (SRITLI) is a scientific structural unit of JSC "Almaty Technological University," established in 2004.
+The purpose of SRITLI is the systematic planning and effective organization of scientific research, as well as participation in the training of highly qualified specialists.

 • Development of design methods for specialized clothing for various purposes, aimed at protecting against hazardous and harmful industrial factors, based on the study of working conditions;